“I attribute my success to this—I never gave or took any excuse.” —Florence Nightingale

 Excuses.
 They can bring even the best-run parent group to a halt—and how you handle them can be the difference between a successful year and a stressful year.
 Here’s our No-Excuses Response Guide—specifically, what you might be tempted to say, and what you should say instead.

-What your evil twin might say: Nothing—just stare intently at the person or keep quiet on the phone until they agree to help or turn away in shame.
+What you might want to say: Nothing—just stare intently at the person or keep quiet on the phone until they agree to help or turn away in shame.

 What they mean: Most likely, they really would like to help, if only someone could help them figure out how to juggle it all.
 Between the boss, the clients, the kids, and the house, there’s never enough time to give back.
 It’s no fun feeling guilty and wanting to be in two places at once.